irving street sign in the inner sunset neighborhood of san francisco

 Peasant Pies

-Best for: picnic provisions for the beach or a stop before a fun and entertaining Summer of Love E-bike Tour through amazing Golden Gate Park.
+📍These hand-held pies make excellent picnic provisions for the beach or before a fun Summer of Love E-bike Tour through Golden Gate Park.

 Address: 1039 Irving St